mfrellum/littlebrother/README.md

 - encryption and archiving of metadata.
 (Internet proxy if allowed by host).
 - aggregate several personal littlebrother containers (e.g. One for education, one for medical and one for leisure)
 - littlebrother should handle offline/peer-to-peer-network aggregation of data (work together with an app like [funf](http://funf.org/) to handle real-time needs but at the same time "blure" data).
-- something like OpenPDS's Safe-Answers
+- something like OpenPDS's Safe-Answers and the consept of trusted reducers (trusted 3.party that make anonymous models based on data from Littlebrother users (if you trust them at a certaint level of trust (think Safe-Answers)).

 ### Stimulate hosting competition
 Standardized hosting should make it easy to move your data and stimulate competition from hosting services.